alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-$CTA

-[Check the UK strategic export control lists using the Goods Checker tool](https://www.ecochecker.trade.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new) to see if you need a licence.

-$CTA

 The UK strategic export control lists include equipment, drugs or products that could be used for:

 - restraint (eg some types of shackles)